 Listen to the Birds

-Our goal is to see as many birds as we can find—especially the ones participants select—in the most beautiful preserves in the county, and also to discover the value of learning as much as possible from birds that can be watched daily.
-The goals of this seminar are to deepen participants’ love and excitement for these amazing creatures and to explore a new way of birding where participants can learn directly from one bird of choice, because that bird can teach you about all birds, really all other creatures, and even yourself.
-Participants will learn field identification skills, bird sounds using a variety of sound tools in an evening workshop, techniques for understanding the complex behaviors of birds, and fascinating discoveries that science has made about birds.
-The emerging importance of conserving and enhancing bird stopover habitats will be shared.
-This course will visit Open Door Bird Sanctuary which has all kinds of birds, especially raptors.
-They will feature their recently acquired Merlins.
-Participants are encouraged to bring their favorite field guides.
-Participants must be able to walk on unpaved trails for distances of two miles over a period of 2 ½ hours.
+Our goal is to see as many birds as we can find, especially ones you select, in the most beautiful preserves in the county.
+My goal is to deepen your love and excitement for these amazing creatures and to expose you to a new way of birding where you learn from the birds, not just identify therm.
+You will also learn field identification skills, bird sounds using a variety of sound tools, techniques for understanding the complex behaviors of birds, and fascinating discoveries that science has made about birds.
+The emerging importance of conserving and enhancing bird stopover habitats will be shared, as well as some of the results from the breeding bird census that is currently being done throughout Wisconsin, such as birds of greatest conservation need,.
+You must be able to walk on unpaved trails for distances of two miles over a period of 2 ½ hours.